Aeroluna/LunaCoopMod/README.md

 Just because he's a commander now doesn't mean he forgot how to pilot the Hyperion!

+- Added behavior to Calldown MULE, will try to search for nearby mineral field to gather if not ordered directly.

+Ever get annoyed when you *slightly* missed a mineral field and your MULE just afked?
+Does not affect MULEs dropped away from minerals.

 - Added cosmetic flame jets to Vultures when moving.

 *Bring it on!*